Near-Earth Object

 The International Asteroid Warning Network (IAWN) was established in 2013 as a result of the UN-endorsed recommendations for an international response to a potential NEO impact threat, to create an international group of organisations involved in detecting, tracking, and characterising NEOs.
 IAWN is tasked with developing a strategy using well-defined communication plans and protocols to assist governments in the analysis of asteroid impact consequences and in the planning of mitigation responses.
 Currently, IAWN includes members from Europe, Asia, South and North America (IAWN, 2020).

-The European Space Agency’s (ESA) Space Situational Awareness (SSA) programme partners with many countries, organisations and individuals.
-In particular, it has strong links to COPUOS, which facilitates the Space Mission Planning Advisory Group (SMPAG) and IAWN.
+The European Space Agency’s (ESA) Space Safety Programme (S2P) partners with many countries, organisations and individuals.
+In particular, it has strong links with the United Nations Committee on the Peaceful Uses of Outer Space (UNCOPUOS), which facilitates the Space Mission Planning Advisory Group (SMPAG) and IAWN.
 SMPAG and IAWN were both established in response to the need for an international response to the threat of NEO impacts.
 SMPAG coordinates the technological know-how of agencies, including ESA, recommending specific responses to asteroid threats, including basic research and development, impact mitigation measures and deflection missions.
-Depending on the capabilities and specific technologies available to each agency, options are made to ensure the best use of skills within each organisation.
-ESA’s primary projects are the SSA programme – in particular, the dedicated NEO segment, mapping of threat scenarios to mission types, as well as AIM – ESA’s Asteroid Impact Mission (ESA, 2018).
+Depending on the capabilities and specific technologies available to each agency, options are made to ensure the best use is made of the resources of each organisation.
+ESA’s primary projects are the Space Safety Programme– especially the activities carried out by the Planetary Defence Office, such as Observation and Tracking of Near-Earth Objects (NEOs), Orbit determination and Impact monitoring and support of international mitigation activities, such as asteroid reconnaissance missions like Hera and the planned RAMSES mission to asteroid (99942).

 IAWN and SMPAG have agreed on the following criteria and thresholds for impact-response actions: